Coele-Syria: Nomenclatures of Syria

 In the Wars of the Diadochi, Coele-Syria came under the control of Antigonus I Monophthalmus.
+According to Josephus, Antigonus placed Hieronymus of Cardia in charge of Syria during this period.
+Billows has argued that Hieronymus should more specifically be regarded as governor of Coele-Syria.
 Then in 301 BCE, Ptolemy I Soter exploited events surrounding the Battle of Ipsus to take control of the region.
 The victors at Ipsus finalized the breakup of Alexander's empire.
 Coele-Syria was allocated to Ptolemy's former ally Seleucus I Nicator, who—having been previously aided by Ptolemy—took no military action to gain control of the region.
 Their successors, however, became embroiled in a series of conflicts over this issue.